Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Tutorial on Federated Learning --- Pill classification for pharmaceutical manufacturing

-The ROC curves for the federated learning approach also demonstrate an improvement over the centralized approach.
-In the federated model, both the micro-average and macro-average ROC curves achieve an area of 0.99, indicating near-perfect classification performance for both classes, compared to 0.89 (micro) and 0.88 (macro) in the centralized model.
-Additionally, the class-specific ROC curves for the federated model have areas of 0.99, significantly higher than the 0.87 observed in the centralized case.
-The near-perfect alignment of the federated ROC curves with the top-left corner indicates a high true positive rate and minimal false positives, highlighting that the federated model is much more effective at distinguishing between classes.
-This suggests that federated learning is better able to take advantage of the diversity of data across distributed sources, leading to a more robust and accurate classifier than the centralized approach.
+The ROC curves for the federated learning approach also demonstrate that it keeps up with the centralized approach.
+In the federated model, both the micro-average and macro-average ROC curves achieve an area of 0.99, indicating near-perfect classification performance for both classes, compared to 0.98 (micro) and 0.99 (macro) in the centralized model.
+Additionally, the class-specific ROC curves for the federated model have areas of 0.99, the same observed in the centralized case.
+The near-perfect alignment of the federated ROC curves with the top-left corner indicates a high true positive rate and minimal false positives, highlighting that the federated model is effective at distinguishing between classes.
+This suggests that federated learning can take advantage of the diversity of data across distributed sources, leading to a robust and accurate classifier.
+This aligns with the findings of comparative studies\cite{majeed2022comparative,lazaros2024federated}, which empirically demonstrate that FL’s decentralized training on non-IID data, common in real-world scenarios, leads to stronger generalization compared to centralized methods.
+Centralized models often struggle with data homogeneity and fail to adapt to local variations, resulting in suboptimal decision boundaries.
+For instance, a systematic review highlights that FL’s decentralized training on non-IID data enhances model generalization, especially in NLP tasks like sentiment analysis and text classification\cite{khan2024federated}.

-In general, the comparison of the confusion matrices and the ROC curves reveals that the federated learning approach outperforms the centralized model in classification accuracy and robustness.
-The federated model not only reduces misclassification errors, as shown by the confusion matrices but also achieves near-perfect ROC areas of 0.99 for both micro and macro averages, indicating higher class separation and consistent performance across both classes.
+In general, the comparison of the confusion matrices and the ROC curves reveals that the federated learning approach performs equivalently to the centralized model in classification accuracy and robustness.
+The federated model not only reduces misclassification errors, as shown by the confusion matrices but also achieves near-perfect ROC areas of 0.99 for both micro and macro averages, indicating high-class separation and consistent performance across both classes.